KernFerm/BubsGameHub/README.md

 ## HOW TO USE CLOCK.EXE
   (AFTER DOWNLOAD , Double Click The `fnbubbles420 github game hub application`
-     Then Click The Clock.exe It Will Take You To The Download Link. after you download , Double Click Clock.exe and BAM!! clock shows with correct timezone for the user
+     Then Click The Clock.exe It Will Take You To The `Download Link`. after you download , `Double Click Clock.exe` and BAM!! `clock shows with correct timezone for the user`

 ## HOW TO USE CALENDER.EXE